IKIM-Essen/ClusterDocs/meta/EXTERNAL_READER_REVIEW_2026-09-05.md

 ## Review conclusion

-The product narrative is already strong enough that further simplification should focus on **status clarity**, not removing advanced capability or technical rationale.
-The next editorial change should make the current-versus-next boundary visible in under one minute while preserving the task-first front door.
+The product narrative is strong enough that further simplification should focus on preserving a coherent integrated release, not hiding advanced capability or technical rationale.
+The five-surface browser bundle now provides that coherent baseline while separately staged services keep explicit status labels.